-But this Autumn we will start teaching a new method to find Causal Factors.
+But in 2020 we will start teaching a new method to find Causal Factors.
 What is it?
 A set of questions to ask depending on the type of incident you are investigating.

 Causal Factor Worksheets

 What type of questions sets (worksheets) did we develop?

 - One for Equipment Failure-related Incidents